IBS Tales

 Since my laparoscopy, over two years ago, my symptoms have slowly started to return...not in full force, certainly, but it is coming back.
 So, I will be undergoing another laparoscopy soon.
 Although it's not an easy procedure, it is one that works for my symptoms.

-I don't know if any of you have ever had this type of experience, but I just wanted to get the word out there, because I feel that I had been mis-diagnosed and had been on IBS drugs for years before finding out what was going on with my system!
-In fact, my gynaecologist had said that many women come into his office thinking that they have IBS, when in fact, they suffer from endometriosis.
+I don't know if any of you have ever had this type of experience, but I just wanted to get the word out there, because I feel that I had been misdiagnosed and had been on IBS drugs for years before finding out what was going on with my system!
+In fact, my gynecologist had said that many women come into his office thinking that they have IBS, when in fact, they suffer from endometriosis.
 Don't know...just know what worked for me!
 Good luck to everyone out there...I felt your pain!

 Next page